royalosyin/Create-Concise-Charts-for-Reporting/README.md

 I once talked to some guys about simplifying charts (No suprise, most of them have a Sr. title).
 What can you imagine they say?
-They just shrugs, and say I am not professional at visualization, and I do not know how to program using Python, so I put all I know on the chart and I think the users can understand that.
+They just shrug, and say I am not professional at visualization, and I do not know how to program using Python, so I put all I know on the chart and I think the users can understand that.